About the Species

 The most significant threats to the species are dams that block access to spawning areas or lower parts of rivers, poor water quality, dredging, water withdrawals from rivers, and unintended catch in some commercial fisheries.

-Locks and dams on the Cape Fear River, North Carolina, and Santee-Cooper river system, South Carolina, impede access to upstream spawning habitat.
-The dams on the Santee-Cooper system also prevent shortnose sturgeon from traveling downstream, below the dams, to areas with better food sources.
+Locks and dams on the Cape Fear River, North Carolina; Santee-Cooper River, South Carolina; Savannah River, South Carolina/Georgia; and the Connecticut River impede access to upstream spawning habitat.
+The dams on the Santee-Cooper system also prevent the dam-locked population of shortnose sturgeon from traveling downstream, below the dams, to areas with better food sources.

 For the past several years, NOAA Fisheries has been working with Holyoke Gas and Electric to improve fish passage on the Holyoke Dam on the Connecticut River.
 In 2017, the station opened a modified fishway, which consists of two “lifts” that carry migrating fish up and over the dam.
 For the first time in 20 years, shortnose sturgeon passed upstream of the dam.
-So far, 85 shortnose sturgeon have been counted at the fishway in 2017.
+Prior to this effort, from 1996 to 2015, the greatest number of shortnose sturgeon passed by the lift was 16 in 1996.
+Since the modified fishway became operational, the number of shortnose sturgeon passing upstream at the lift has increased.
+From 2016-2019, the number of shortnose sturgeon passed at the dam ranged from 20 (2019) to 94 (2016).

 Fisheries Interactions and Bycatch

-Fisherman sometimes accidentally capture shortnose sturgeon while trying to catch something else.
-This is called bycatch and occurs primarily in gillnet fisheries; however, shortnose sturgeon have also been captured in pound nets, fyke/hoop nets, catfish pots, shrimp trawls, and even recreational hooks and lines.
+Fishermen may accidentally capture shortnose sturgeon while trying to catch something else.
+This is called bycatch.
+Shortnose sturgeon are primarily bycaught in gillnet fisheries.
+Shortnose sturgeon have also been captured in pound nets, fyke/hoop nets, catfish pots, shrimp trawls, and even recreational hooks and lines.

 The prevalence and likelihood of bycatch varies by time of year.
-Time of year also impacts the likelihood of the sturgeon’s survival (i.e., survival is more likely in colder water) and influences the life stages that are caught.
-Fisheries conducted within rivers and estuaries may intercept any life stage, while fisheries conducted in the nearshore and ocean are more likely to capture migrating adults.
+Time of year also affects the life stages that are caught and the likelihood of the sturgeon’s survival, as (survival is more likely in colder water..
+Fisheries conducted within rivers and estuaries may intercept any life stage, while fisheries conducted in nearshore and ocean areas are more likely to capture migrating adults.
 The likelihood that an accidentally caught shortnose sturgeon will die in a gillnet appears to be related to water quality, how the net is set, and how long the net is left before being tended.
 Overall, gillnets not tethered to anything (“drift gillnets”) have lower capture rates than those attached to the bottom.
-The longer a net is in the water the greater the chance a captured shortnose sturgeon will die, and death is more likely when waters are warm.
+The longer a net is in the water the greater the chance a captured shortnose sturgeon will die, and death is more likely when the water is warm.

 The historical range of shortnose sturgeon included major estuaries and river systems from Canada to Florida.
 Currently, shortnose sturgeon are found in 41 rivers and bays along the East Coast.
 They comprise three “metapopulations,” or genetically similar groups, suggesting that more interbreeding occurs in rivers within these metapopulations rather than between them.
 These three metapopulations include the Carolinian Province (southern metapopulation), Virginian Province (mid-Atlantic metapopulation), and Acadian Province (northern metapopulation).
 Each group constitutes important genetic diversity.